dillonpan/star_wars_survey/README.md

 Project using the Python package "pandas" and various functions to combine, clean, and analyze data in multiple CSV files

 # Project Details:
-Back in 2014 before Star Wars: The Force Awakens came out, FiveThirtyEight, a website which focuses on statistical anaylysis as the basis for their articles in various subjects, collected data via SurveyMonkey on previous Star Wars films.
+Back in 2014 before Star Wars: The Force Awakens came out, FiveThirtyEight, a website which focuses on statistical analysis as the basis for their articles in various subjects, collected data via SurveyMonkey on previous Star Wars films.
 The 835 responders provided information such as which movies they've seen, how they ranked those movies, and some personal information like age, gender, and income.
-There's actually over 1,000 responses in the dataset but a few hundred will end up disregarded as they didnt rank any of the movies nor list which they've seen.
-Let's take a look and find out which movie was ranked the highest from these responses.
+There are actually over 1,000 responses in the dataset but a few hundred will end up disregarded as they didn't rank any of the movies nor list which they've seen.
+Let's look and find out which movie was ranked the highest from these responses.

 # Note: Please replace [directory] below in the open() function with the link to your folder of choice where dete_survey.csv & tafe_survey.csv is located